 Vivo Italian Kitchen

 Fellow travel writer, Michelle P., says, “They do everything from scratch there, and it’s amazing to watch them put the dishes together through the semi-open kitchen.
-Their service is fantastic, and they do a great job working with allergies, too.
+Their service is fantastic, and they also do a great job working with allergies.
 I didn’t even mention the food yet, did I?
-The fresh pasta had such amazing flavor and texture.
+The fresh pasta had amazing flavor and texture.
 It really ruins you for other Italian restaurants.”

 The Cowfish Sushi Burger Bar

 Another restaurant I cannot recommend enough is The Cowfish Sushi Burger Bar!
-The Cowfish is a restaurant my girls love too, which makes deciding on a lunch or dinner location that much easier.
+The Cowfish is a restaurant kids will love, too, making deciding on a lunch or dinner location much easier.

 What’s good at The Cowfish?
 Since I can’t just say “everything,” I will say to order the All-American Bacon Double Cheeseburgooshi if you want to get really crazy.
 Their bento boxes are pretty popular, but I think they’re too safe for a cool restaurant like The Cowfish.
 Kids will love this one because their meals all come in bento boxes too!
 Entrée, two sides, and a cute “sushi” dessert make little ones feel like they can hang with the grown-ups!